GoldLink

 D'Anthony William Carlos (born May 17, 1993), better known by his stage name GoldLink, is an American rapper and singer from Washington, D.C.
+He gained recognition following the release of his critically acclaimed debut mixtape, The God Complex (2014).
+In 2015, he was chosen as part of the XXL Freshman Class and self-released his second mixtape, And After That, We Didn't Talk, before signing with RCA Records.

-He gained recognition following the release of his debut mixtape The God Complex (2014), which was met with critical acclaim.
-In 2015, he was chosen as part of the XXL Freshman Class and released his second mixtape, And After That, We Didn't Talk.
-He signed with RCA Records to release his 2016 single "Crew" (featuring Brent Faiyaz and Shy Glizzy), which peaked at number 45 on the Billboard Hot 100, received sextuple platinum certification by the Recording Industry Association of America (RIAA), and was nominated for Best Rap/Sung Performance at the 59th Annual Grammy Awards.
+Carlos's 2016 single, "Crew" (featuring Brent Faiyaz and Shy Glizzy), peaked at number 45 on the Billboard Hot 100, received sextuple platinum certification by the Recording Industry Association of America (RIAA), and was nominated for Best Rap/Sung Performance at the 59th Annual Grammy Awards.
 It preceded his debut studio album At What Cost (2017), which was met with continued positive reception despite trailing the single's commercial success.
-His second album, Diaspora (2019), entered the Billboard 200 at number 77.
+His second album, Diaspora (2019), entered the Billboard 200 at number 77; his third album, Haram!
+(2021), failed to chart and served as his final release with RCA.